-Reporting criterion 10-Presenting characteristics of included studies

-Provide a detailed description in narrative and/or table or other diagrammatic format of included studies and their study characteristics (such as year of publication, population, number of participants, data collection, methodology, analysis, research questions, study funder) (Britten & Pope, 2012; Toye et al., 2014).
+Reporting criterion 10-Presenting characteristics of included studies-Provide a detailed description in narrative and/or table or other diagrammatic format of included studies and their study characteristics (such as year of publication, population, number of participants, data collection, methodology, analysis, research questions, study funder) (Britten & Pope, 2012; Toye et al., 2014).
 If publication requirements prevent full reporting, state where readers can access these data in full, for example, a project website, online files.

-In addition, provide key contextual information about the primary studies and comment on their relevance to the context(s) specified in the meta-ethnography review question (Atkins et al., 2008; Thorne, Jensen, Kearney, Noblit, & Sandelowski, 2004; Toye et al., 2013).
-Context of included primary studies can influence the analysis process (Atkins et al., 2008), for example, primary study accounts published after a certain date may reflect a change in health policy/ practice such as the introduction of a smoking ban in enclosed public places.
+In addition, provide key contextual information about the primary studies and comment on their relevance to the context(s) specified in the meta-ethnography review question (Thorne et al., 2004; Atkins et al., 2008; Toye et al., 2013).
+Context of included primary studies can influence the analysis process (Atkins et al., 2008), for example, primary study accounts published after a certain date may reflect a change in health policy/practice such as the introduction of a smoking ban in enclosed public places.
 If two or more included primary study accounts, for example, papers, were derived from the same primary study, this should be made explicit.
-Contextual information should include details about the primary study participants (such as their gender, age, socioeconomic status, ethnicity, and so on); the setting such as a geographical setting (a country, region, city) or organisation (hospital, school, company, community); and key political, historical, and cultural factors of relevance, for instance, the introduction of a major international guideline, which affected clinical care, preceded publication of included studies.
+Contextual information should include details about the primary study participants (such as their gender, age, socioeconomic status, ethnicityand so on); the setting such as a geographical setting (a country, region, city) or organisation (hospital, school, company, community); and key political, historicaland cultural factors of relevance, for instance, the introduction of a major international guideline, which affected clinical care, preceded publication of included studies.
 If such contextual information is not available in the primary study accounts, reviewers should make this clear to readers (Table 1).

-3.2.4 | PHASE 4-Determining how studies are related

-Reporting criterion 11-Process for determining how studies are related

-Reviewers should describe which aspects of the primary studies were compared and why, to determine how they are related, bearing in mind the aim of their meta-ethnography.
-Aspects could include: (i) research design, such as the: study aims; contexts; type of studies; theoretical approach/paradigm; participant characteristics, for example, their gender, ethnicity, culture, or age; study focus, for example, a health or social issue, long-term conditions, other diseases, or care settings; (ii) findings-the meaning of the concepts, metaphors, and/ or themes (Noblit & Hare, 1988); the overarching storyline or explanation of a phenomenon from the primary study accounts (Noblit, 2016) and (iii) other contextual factors, such as the time period, for instance, whether findings of primary study accounts differed
+Phase 4-Determining how studies are related.
+Reporting criterion 11-Process for determining how studies are related-Reviewers should describe which aspects of the primary studies were compared and why, to determine how they are related, bearing in mind the aim of their meta-ethnography.
+Aspects could include: (i) research design, such as the: study aims; contexts; type of studies; theoretical approach/ paradigm; participant characteristics, for example, their gender, ethnicity, culture or age; study focus, for example, a health or social issue, long-term conditions, other diseases or care settings; (ii) findings-the meaning of the concepts, metaphorsand/or themes (Noblit & Hare, 1988); the overarching storyline or explanation of a phenomenon from the primary study accounts (Noblit, 2016) and (iii) other contextual factors, such as the time period, for instance, whether findings of primary study accounts differed because they were conducted in different time contexts.
+In addition, reviewers should describe how the studies were compared, that is, the methods and process of comparison.
+There is a wide variety of methods for comparing studies; examples of how Phase 4 has been reported include: Campbell et al. (2003); Atkins et al. (2008); Malpass et al. (2009); Beck (2009); Britten and Pope (2012); Erasmus (2014).